math-bootcamp/math-bootcamp.github.io/_posts/2019-07-23-the-derivative.md

 ## Machine Learning and Gradients

 In machine learning, we care about _objective functions_ and how to optimize them, whether we are working with supervised, deep, reinforcement, ... learning.
-To optimize a function, we search for _optima_, or where $$\nabla f(\vec{x}) = 0$$ and the [second-derivative test](https://en.wikipedia.org/wiki/Derivative_test#Second_derivative_test_(single_variable)) has certain criteria.
+To optimize a function, we search for _optima_, or where $$\nabla f(\vec{x}) = \vec{0}$$ and the [second-derivative test](https://en.wikipedia.org/wiki/Derivative_test#Second_derivative_test_(single_variable)) has certain criteria.

 While generally, we cannot make the assumption our objective function is convex (which means that we cannot guarantee any local optima are globally optimal), we can still use gradients to find local minima (or maxima, depending on the problem formulation).

 This gives rise to algorithms like _gradient descent_ (or more popularly, its _stochastic_ cousin, SGD); since we know the gradient gives us the direction of fastest increase, we can take the opposite direction to minimize an objective.

-While blindly following first order gradients can get also us into trouble (saddles also have $$\nabla f(\vec{x}) = 0$$ just like optima, and unfortunately [are ubiquitous in nonconvex optimization](#TODO); while SGD is generally considered effective at escaping these regions, the dynamics of gradient descent algorithms is still an [active area of research](#TODO)), we defer these discussions to a later post.
+While blindly following first order gradients can get also us into trouble (saddles also have $$\nabla f(\vec{x}) = \vec{0}$$ just like optima, and unfortunately [are ubiquitous in nonconvex optimization](#TODO); while SGD is generally considered effective at escaping these regions, the dynamics of gradient descent algorithms is still an [active area of research](#TODO)), we defer these discussions to a later post.

 ## Hill climbing and local search

 In deep learning we are often concerned with continuous, differentiable functions.
-It is important to remember that many optimization problems are non-differentiable, but (perhaps surprisingly) we can still perform some form of [hill climbing](https://en.wikipedia.org/wiki/Hill_climbing), or local search procedure.
+It is important to remember that many optimization problems are non-differentiable, but (perhaps surprisingly) we can still perform some form of [hill climbing](https://en.wikipedia.org/wiki/Hill_climbing), or iterated local search procedure.

 TODO: describe the simple hill climbing algorithm